buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 ### Contents

-- **ratelimit.yaml**: Configuration for the rate limiting service.
+- **ratelimit.template.yaml**: A template configuration file for the rate limiting service.
 - **envoy.template.yaml**: A template configuration file for Envoy Proxy.
-  - Run `make copy_envoy_config` to create `envoy.yaml`.
+  - Run `make copy_envoy_config` to create `.envoy.yaml`.
-  - This will prompt you to enter your auth provider's domain and audience and will output the result to `envoy.yaml`.
+  - This will prompt you to enter your auth provider's domain and audience and will output the result to `.envoy.yaml`.
-  - `envoy.yaml` is Git ignored as it contains sensitive information.
+  - `.envoy.yaml` is Git ignored as it contains sensitive information.
 - **gateway-endpoints.example.yaml**: An example file containing data on which endpoints are authorized to use the PATH service.
   - ℹ️ **ONLY REQUIRED** if loading `GatewayEndpoint` data from a YAML file and used to load data in the `external authorization server` from the `remote gRPC server`.
   - Run `make copy_envoy_gateway_endpoints` to create `gateway-endpoints.yaml`.